Nordic Mobile Telephone: History

 The NMT network was opened in Sweden and Norway in 1981, and in Denmark and Finland in 1982.
 It was a response to the increasing congestion and heavy requirements of the manual mobile phone networks: ARP (150 MHz) in Finland, MTD (450 MHz) in Sweden and Denmark, and OLT in Norway.
 Iceland joined in 1986.
 However, Ericsson introduced the first commercial service in Saudi Arabia on 1 September 1981 to 1,200 users, as a pilot test project, one month before they did the same in Sweden.
 By 1985 the network had grown to 110,000 subscribers in Scandinavia and Finland, 63,300 in Norway alone, which made it the world's largest mobile network at the time.

-The NMT network has mainly been used in the Nordic countries, Baltic countries, Switzerland, France, Netherlands, Hungary, Poland, Bulgaria, Romania, Czech Republic, Slovakia, Slovenia, Serbia, Turkey, Croatia, Bosnia, Russia, Ukraine and in Asia.
+The NMT network has mainly been used in the Nordic countries, Baltic countries, Switzerland, France, Netherlands, Hungary, Poland, Bulgaria, Romania, Czech Republic, Slovakia, Slovenia, Serbia, Turkey, Croatia, Bosnia, Russia, Ukraine, Belarus and in Asia.
 The introduction of digital mobile networks such as GSM has reduced the popularity of NMT and the Nordic countries have suspended their NMT networks.
 In Estonia the NMT network was shut down in December 2000.
 In Finland TeliaSonera's NMT network was suspended on 31 December 2002.
 Norway's last NMT network was suspended on 31 December 2004.
 Sweden's TeliaSonera NMT network was suspended on 31 December 2007.
 The NMT network (450 MHz) however has one big advantage over GSM which is the range; this advantage is valuable in big but sparsely populated countries such as Iceland.
 In Iceland, the GSM network reaches 98% of the country's population but only a small proportion of its land area.
 The NMT system however reaches most of the country and a lot of the surrounding waters, thus the network was popular with fishermen and those traveling in the vast empty mainland.
 In Iceland the NMT service was stopped on 1 September 2010, when Síminn closed down its NMT network.